Shell access through SSH

 SSH Public Key Authentication

-SSH public key authentication offers a more secure way to connect to a server, and is also more convenient, since you don't have to type in your password every single time you log in or transfer a file.
-An SSH private key is essentially just a very long password that is used to authenticate with a server holding the cryptographically linked public key for your user (think of it as the lock for the private key).
+SSH public key authentication offers a more secure way to connect to a server, and is also more convenient, since you don't have to type in your password every single time you connect through SSH.
+This is possible by generating a cryptographically linked key pair consisting of a private- and a public key file, where only the public key can be generated from the private key, but NOT the other way around.
+The private key can then be used to authenticate with a server holding the cryptographically linked public key for your user (think of the public key as the lock for the matching private key).
 You can even add an additional layer of security by encrypting the private key itself using a password when generating the pair.
 Any SSH client that you choose to use will connect through the SSH program on your computer under the hood, so public key authentication will also apply to them if set up like below.

 Generating SSH Key Pairs

-This must be done locally for security reasons, so that the private key never leaves your computer.
-If you use a password manager (please do) like 1Password or bitwarden you can usually both generate and safely store and use SSH keys directly from the vault without it lying around in a file.
-It's important that the key is not generated using the default (usually) RSA type algorithm, because it's outdated and can be brute-forced easily with modern hardware, so please use for example the ed25519
+Generating the key pair must be done locally for security reasons, so that the private key never leaves your computer.
+If you use a password manager (please do) like 1Password or bitwarden, you can usually both generate and safely store and use SSH keys directly from your vault to avoid having private key files lying around on your computer.
+It's important that the key is not generated using the (usually) default RSA type algorithm, because it's outdated and can easily be brute-forced with modern hardware, so use for example the ed25519

 algorithm instead.